Red Cross seeks Syria ceasefires; more than 100 killed

 The British-based opposition Syrian Observatory for Human Rights said security forces had stormed villages in Idlib province in the north of the country.

 Tanks are deployed in the Inshaat district next to Baba Amro, opposition sources said.
-The Observatory said a convoy of more than 50 armored vehicles was seen heading from Damascus towards Homs.
+The Observatory said a convoy of more than 50 armoured vehicles was seen heading from Damascus towards Homs.

 A city of one million people on the Damascus-Aleppo highway, Homs has been at the heart of the uprising against Assad's 11-year rule.
 Residents say they are running short of medicine and food, and are massed together in crowded homes to seek shelter.

-Government curbs on access make it hard to verify details of fighting there but international rights and aid organizations say hundreds of people have been killed in recent weeks in Homs.
+Government curbs on access make it hard to verify details of fighting there but international rights and aid organisations say hundreds of people have been killed in recent weeks in Homs.

 UNDER FIRE IN DAMASCUS